Johnson aide resigns over lockdown party comments as UK implements ‘Plan B’ Omicron measures

-Category: World Hits: 3British Prime Minister Boris Johnson apologised and his adviser resigned on Wednesday after a video emerged of senior aides joking about a Christmas party at Downing Street last year when social events were banned under Covid-19 rules.
+Category: World Hits: 4British Prime Minister Boris Johnson apologised and his adviser resigned on Wednesday after a video emerged of senior aides joking about a Christmas party at Downing Street last year when social events were banned under Covid-19 rules.
 Later Wednesday, Johnson announced tighter coronavirus restrictions amid a surge in Omicron cases, including guidance to work from home and mandatory Covid passports.

 Read more https://www.france24.com/en/europe/20211208-uk-s-johnson-apologises-for-video-of-aides-joking-about-christmas-lockdown-party